open-telemetry/semantic-conventions/docs/cicd/cicd-metrics.md

 | `branch` | [branch](https://git-scm.com/docs/gitglossary#Documentation/gitglossary.txt-aiddefbranchabranch) | ![Experimental](https://img.shields.io/badge/-experimental-blue) |
 | `tag` | [tag](https://git-scm.com/docs/gitglossary#Documentation/gitglossary.txt-aiddeftagatag) | ![Experimental](https://img.shields.io/badge/-experimental-blue) |

-`vcs.revision_delta.type` has the following list of well-known values.
+`vcs.revision_delta.direction` has the following list of well-known values.
 If one of them applies, then the respective value MUST be used; otherwise, a custom value MAY be used.

 | Value  | Description | Stability |
 |---|---|---|